-- (a) the source of the component is appropriate, and that any certification has been made in accordance with the supplier's procedures (this will normally involve direct contact with the supplier) - (b) the records reflect the complete life and history of the component - (c) the component is sufficiently dismantled to confirm its conformity - (d) the CAA Form One is issued correctly.
+- (a) the source of the component is appropriate, and that any certification has been made in accordance with the supplier's procedures (this will normally involve direct contact with the supplier) - (b) the records reflect the complete life and history of the component - (c)-the component is sufficiently dismantled to confirm its conformity - (d) the CAA Form One is issued correctly.

-All parts must be manufactured or maintained under controlled conditions, but the ultimate responsibility is on the installer.
+All parts must be manufactured and maintained under controlled conditions, but the ultimate responsibility for parts installed rests with the installer.
 Purchasers should endeavour to ensure that the parts are acceptable before buying, as no person may subsequently be willing to fit that part to an aircraft.
 The purchaser should also ensure that the required documentation is available for the installer to be satisfied as to the part's acceptability.

-Note: Purchasers should not place installers in the position of accepting responsibility for an unacceptable part.
+Note: Purchasers should not place installers in the position of accepting responsibility for the installation of an unacceptable part.